dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 In this example, the `MainPageViewModel` constructor receives two interface object instances as arguments injected by another class.
 The only dependency in the `MainPageViewModel` class is on the interface types.
 Therefore, the `MainPageViewModel` class doesn't have any knowledge of the class that's responsible for instantiating the interface objects.

-Similarly, consider the following example that shows a page class that requires a constructor argument:n:
+Similarly, consider the following example that shows a page class that requires a constructor argument:

 ```csharp
 public MainPage(MainPageViewModel viewModel)